aniruddhballal/VenPay/README.md

 DONE 24. on vendor side - if payment has been cleared, remove amount due and deadlines DONE, IMPLEMETED SOMETHING BETTER 25. new idea, let deadline be, remove time left - on both, vendor and company side
-26. vendor side could also show the star rating for each of the product requests
-27. collapsable "accepted"/"declined"/"pending" - which have a "number" of notification next to it - ideating how many "new" stuff are there in that category
+26. vendor side could also show the star rating for each of the product requests DONEEE YAYYY FINNALY(((: 27. collapsable "accepted"/"declined"/"pending" - which have a "number" of notification next to it - ideating how many "new" stuff are there in that category
 28. notifications of payment requests, payments, product requests, new products, product deletion.
     NOTIFICATIONS WILL BE A HUGE UPGRADE
 29. again, these are all on vendor side - so, company side??
 30. what happens if deadline passes by?!
-31. add a view password option while login/signup, reenter password while signing up, edit password in the edit profile page (enter twice)
+31. add a view password option while login/signup, reenter password while signing up, edit password in the edit profile page (enter twice) - PARTLY DONE - editprofile page, not on the login-signup form.
 DONE I GUESS 32.
 WARNING TO SELF: time mismatch of the duration before the deadline at which the payment was cleared - difference in vendor, company side
+TAKEN CARE OF!
 33. rating button and review styles are very simple and are not user interactive - even for the vendor side (when he/she gives) and in general while viewing product details

-34. filter products available by company, or when visiting vendor profile - show list of products
+34. filter products available by company, or when visiting vendor profile - show list of products KHATAM!
 35. profile photo for all users.

-36. consider cropping in 1:1 ratio not the landscape 2:3 - on main pages and the product page
+36. consider cropping in 1:1 ratio not the landscape 2:3 - on main pages and the product page - should do. a crop feature while uploading, that shows them how itll be cropped and shown in square/circle

+DONE!
 37. reconsider the "back to dahsboard" -> "back to profile" -> edit profile - change the routing !!
 38. REUSE COMPONENTS!!!!!! - STYLED BUTTONS, BOXES ETC - EZ PZ UNIFORMITY
-39. user profile picture + eye icon->open image in new tab->DONT EXPOSE CLOUDINARY LINK + resize the images in hover product cards
+39. user profile picture + eye icon->open image in new tab->DONT EXPOSE CLOUDINARY LINK + resize the images in hover product cards - WILL DO.

 DONE 40. translatex, translatey - make it go around the boxes - complete a round around the box and stay as a border - on hover.